Setono/SyliusCalloutPlugin/README.md

 ```

 ### Step 6: Add callouts to your product templates
-Add callouts to your product box template.
-By default, you should use `templates/bundles/SyliusShopBundle/Product/_box.html.twig`
-path.
-Check out our [_box.html.twig](tests/Application/templates/bundles/SyliusShopBundle/Product/_box.html.twig) file for a reference.

-Note the line: `{% include "@SetonoSyliusCalloutPlugin/Shop/Product/Callout/_callouts.html.twig" with { 'callouts' : get_callouts(product, 'default') } %}`.
+You can see how the callouts are added to products inside the test application: [tests/Application/templates/shared/product/card/details/callouts.html.twig](tests/Application/templates/shared/product/card/details/callouts.html.twig)

-### Step 7: Using asynchronous transport (optional, but recommended)
+### Step 7: Using asynchronous transport (optional but recommended)

 All commands in this plugin will extend the [CommandInterface](src/Message/Command/CommandInterface.php).
 Therefore, you can route all commands easily by adding this to your [Messenger config](https://symfony.com/doc/current/messenger.html#routing-messages-to-a-transport):